This fellowship must be completed not later than June 2024

 Biocruces HRI is constituted by different research groups integrated in 7 research scientific areas.
-Each research group and area are supervised by a coordinator, being Dr Castaño, the Scientific Director of Biocruces, the scientific areas are the following:
+Each research group and area are supervised by a coordinator, being Dr. Mar Mendibe Bilbao, the Scientific Director of Biocruces, the scientific areas are the following:

 - Covid 19 : Research on the molecular/genetic aspects, both of the virus itself and of genetic polymorphisms associated with clinical evolution.
 The approach is epidemiological, but also diagnostic and therapeutic.

 - Primary Health Care, Prevention and Chronic Diseases: Primary healthcare provides a unique opportunity for clinical research at the population level focused on the promotion of health and primary, secondary and tertiary prevention of the chronic illnesses that are most common and which have the most effect on health, including cancer, cardiovascular diseases and mental disorders.
-The research groups in this area design and evaluate innovative interventions to address the main determinants of health, including lifestyle and other risk factors associated with these illnesses.
-Primary care researchers focus on how to improve the quality of life of patients, their adaptive capacity and their self-care ability.
+The research groups work as well in Regenerative therapies, osteoarticular and tendon pathology.

 - Autoimmune, Inflammatory and Infectious Diseases: we focus on tend to have an inflammatory basis and an environmental, infectious, metabolic, or autoimmune cause, and be chronic in nature.
 Translation of our results to clinical practice should be immediate, the main objective being to improve the prognosis and quality of life of our patients.
 Further, clinical research in this area should contribute to ameliorating the growing social and economic impact of these medical conditions